Wake Forest University Department of Counseling

 Course Objectives: 1 D

-Read the following article, available through Course Reserves, located in your Canvas menu:
+Read the following article, available through Course Reserves, accessible from the Modules section:

 • Slattery, J. M. & Park, C.L.
 (2020).
 Empathetic counseling: Building skills to empower change.
 (2nd ed.)
 American Psychological Association. pp. 160–164